-- 1. Use this paragraph ONLY ONCE in a given Office action when claim elements use "means" (or "step for") or otherwise invoke treatment under 35 U.S.C.
-112(f) (pre-AIA 35 U.S.C.
-112, sixth paragraph) by using a substitute term for "means" that serves as a generic placeholder. - 2.
-This paragraph must be preceded with form paragraph 7.30.03 unless already cited in a previous Office action. - 3.
-An explanation should be provided when the presumptions raised are rebutted by the claim language, for example by using "means" in a claim element along with definite structure that performs the function or by not using "means" and failing to recite structure that performs the function.
+- 1. Use this paragraph ONLY ONCE in a given Office action the first time that a claim limitation invokes treatment under 35 U.S.C.
+112(f) or pre-AIA 35 U.S.C.
+112, sixth paragraph by using a substitute term for "means" that serves as a generic placeholder. - 2.
+In bracket 1, identify each claim limitation, and in bracket 2 indicate the claim(s) in which each respective limitation appears. - 3.
+This paragraph must be preceded with form paragraph 7.30.05 unless already cited in a previous Office action.